Home Services Contact Info

 # END WordPress

-Perhaps the Wordpress folk could add an additional comment into the .htaccess file that explains this better?
+Perhaps the WordPress folk could add an additional comment into the .htaccess file that explains this better?

-Well there you have it – how to stop Wordpress overwriting your custom .htaccess file rules.
+Well there you have it – how to stop WordPress overwriting your custom .htaccess file rules.

 You should subscribe to the RSS Feed here for updates.